akrzos/cfme-performance/ansible/README.md

 These playbooks can be used to clean up the log files on an appliance (To prevent log directories from filling up).
 Also the database can be reset on an appliance to return it to a clean state.

 ### [Configure](configure/)
 These playbooks automate the setup of a CFME/ManageIQ appliances post deployment.
 Essentially, they are responsible to automate taking a cleanly deployed template and turn it into an online CFME/ManageIQ appliance.
-They also handle installing any additional performance analysis tooling such as collectd.
+They also handle installing any additional performance analysis tooling such as collectd or patches to ManageIQ for statsd integration.

 ### [Create](create/)
 These playbooks automate the creation of CFME/ManageIQ appliances, and environment simulator appliances.
 They provision an appliance, and run a *Configure* playbook if specified.